RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/creating-distributed-services.md

 For your conveience, set an environment variable in the CodeReady Workspaces Terminal:

-`export BOOK_URL=REPLACE WITH YOUR BOOKINFO APP URL` (again, replace the same value as above).
+`echo "export BOOK_URL=REPLACE WITH YOUR BOOKINFO APP URL" >> ~/.bashrc && source ~/.bashrc` (again, replace the same value as above).

 When the app is installed, each Pod will get an additional _sidecar_ container as described earlier.

 Let's wait for our application to finish deploying.
-Go to the overview page in _userxx BookInfo Service Mesh_ project:
+Go to the overview page in _userxx-bookinfo_ project:

 ![bookinfo]({% image_path bookinfo-deployed.png %})